kovidgoyal/calibre/manual/customize.rst

 calibre users via calibre's builtin icon theme support, you can easily package up your icons into a theme.
 To do so, go to :guilabel:`Preferences->Miscellaneous->Create icon theme`, select the folder where you have put your icons.
-Then fill up the theme metadata and click OK.
+Then fill in the theme metadata and click OK.
 This will result in a ZIP file containing the theme icons.
 You can upload that to the calibre forum at `Mobileread
 <https://www.mobileread.com/forums/forumdisplay.php?f=166>`__ and then I will